What is inventory control and management?

 When it comes to inventory control, there are certain methods that can be adopted to optimise efficiency.
 In modern inventory control, these can all be digitised by implementing effective inventory control software.
 This will cover:

 Keeping track of what inventory is currently available can be done manually, but it’s much more effective to keep track using software solutions.
 These could incorporate RFID (radio frequency identification) whereby barcodes are scanned and products logged.

 – Inventory administration

-Alongside stocktaking, inventory control incorporates the various administrative aspects such as monitoring purchase orders, deliveries, returns and requisitions.
+Alongside stocktaking, inventory control incorporates various administrative aspects such as monitoring purchase orders, deliveries, returns, and requisitions.

 The importance of inventory control

 A reliable inventory control system will alleviate a business of administrative hassles and streamline operations.
 Here’s a closer look at what effective inventory control will mean for you.

 – Improved accuracy

 Unlike manual stocktaking, inventory control systems will elevate the accuracy of your stock records.
 Minor errors made when manually taking stock can snowball, resulting in drastic over-or under-ordering.